opensupplyhub/open-supply-hub-api-examples/how_to/facility-onboarding-workflow-guide.md

 ### Finding an Existing OS ID

-The supplier can search for their OS ID directly on OS Hub or through an API integration with the platform they are using.
+The supplier can search by facility name and address to find their OS ID directly on OS Hub or through an API integration with the platform they are using.

 ### Creating a New OS ID (If No Match Exists)

 If the facility is not yet listed in OS Hub, the supplier can generate a new OS ID either:

-- Via the SLC form on the OS Hub website
+- Via the [Production Location Search form](https://opensupplyhub.org/contribute/single-location?tab=name-address) on the OS Hub website
 - Via API integration with the third-party party platform

 ### Using OS IDs for Data Exchange